A backward $\lambda$-Lemma for the forward heat flow: Proofs

 It remains to prove exponential decay of the weighted sup norm $\norm{\cdot}_*$ over the domain $[0,\frac{1}{2} T]$.
 Fix $s\in[0,\frac{1}{2} T]$ and conclude similarly as above that

-It is a side remark that without the weight factor $s^{1/2}$ in the $\norm{\cdot}_*$ norm the integrals involving $(s-\sigma)^{-3/4}$ cause trouble concerning boundedness for $s$ close to zero.
-It is another side remark that due to the presence of the extra factor $\norm{X_v(\sigma)}_X$ we do not have to cut the interval $[\frac{T}{2},T]$ into two pieces as we did in step~6 in the proof of theorem~\ref{thm:backward-lambda-lemma}.
-In inequality three we used the following estimates.
+It is a side remark that without the weight factor $s^{1/2}$ in the $\norm{\cdot}_*$ norm the integrals involving $(s-\sigma)^{-3/4}$ cause trouble, concerning boundedness, for $s$ near zero.
+It is another side remark that due to the presence of the extra factor $\norm{X_v(\sigma)}_X$ we do not have to cut the interval $[\frac{T}{2},T]$ into two pieces as we did in step~6 above.
+Inequality three uses the following estimates.
 By~(\ref{eq:3/4}) and by calculation, respectively, we obtain